Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Common difficulties with the e-SIR system and how to solve them

-What happens if I don’t register a hazardous waste transfer in e-SIR?
+What happens if I do not register a hazardous waste transfer in e-SIR?

-The waste producer is legally responsible, although they may delegate the process to the waste manager.
+The waste producer is legally responsible, although it can delegate the process to the authorised manager.

 Is it necessary to keep the documentation?

 Yes.
-Even though it is stored in the system, the company must keep digital copies for at least 3 years.
+Even though it remains in the system, the operator and the manager must keep a copy of the identification document and their chronological record for at least three years.

 Andrés Cester